 Swallownest Primary will not refuse admission of a child to the school on any grounds other than if the limit, set by the Governing Body, has been reached in a particular year group or if to admit a child would prejudice the efficient education of children already in the school.
 The Governing Body support a maximum class size of thirty.

 Children can enter the school from the term after their third birthday to join our Foundation 1 class, taking advantage of the governments offer of 15 hours free nursery education.
 Children joining our nursery are usually admitted each September.
-Sometimes children can be admitted in January and April should there be any vacancies.

 Children enter our Foundation 2 class in September.